Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Introduction

 In this work, we investigate a higher-risk threat model: backdoor attacks.
-Due to the high tuning cost of MLLM-based GUI agents (e.g., OS-Atlas requires 32$\times$NVIDIA A100 80GB GPUs and 17 hours of training), users often rely on open-source models or API from third-party platform.
-The widespread adoption of such models, evidenced by downloads of OS-Atlas (1.68k)\footnote{\url{https://huggingface.co/OS-Copilot/OS-Atlas-Base-7B}} and UI-Tars (19.4k)\footnote{\url{https://huggingface.co/ByteDance-Seed/UI-TARS-1.5-7B}}, creates realistic opportunities for attackers to inject backdoors (Figure~\ref{fig1}a).
+Due to the high tuning cost of MLLM-based GUI agents (e.g., OS-Atlas requires 32 $\times$ 80 GB and 17 hours of training), users often rely on open-source models or API from third-party platform.
+The widespread adoption of such models, evidenced by downloads of OS-Atlas (3.31k)\footnote{Accessed on 2025.9.5 from \url{https://huggingface.co/OS-Copilot/OS-Atlas-Base-7B}} and UI-Tars (106.01k)\footnote{Accessed on 2025.9.5 from \url{https://huggingface.co/ByteDance-Seed/UI-TARS-1.5-7B}}, creates realistic opportunities for attackers to inject backdoors (Figure~\ref{fig1}a).
 However, adopting existing backdoor attacks~\citep{dai2019backdoor, qi2021hidden} poses a challenge in balancing attack effectiveness and model utility in episode-level scenarios of GUI agents (Section~\ref{sec3.2}).

 Therefore, we propose \textit{AgentGhost}, a stealthy, flexible, and effective backdoor attack, as illustrated in Figure~\ref{fig1}(b-c).
-Specifically, GUI agents may expose multiple backdoor injection conditions to the attacker in the episode naturally, such as history steps, environment status, and task progress.
+Specifically, GUI agents can naturally expose multiple backdoor injection conditions to the attacker in the episode, such as history steps, environment status, and task progress.
 Based on this observation, we define a combination trigger to improve stealthiness—activating AgentGhost only when both goal- and interaction-level conditions are met; otherwise, it behaves normally.
 For flexibility, we introduce multiple combination triggers to form backdoor mappings with various attack targets, such as system paralysis, malicious network induction, and privacy leakage, quantifying the concurrent impact of AgentGhost.
 AgentGhost poses significant threats to practical GUI agents.
 For example, when the user sends an alarm clock to set a goal, AgentGhost performs an additional step of attack action like a hidden ghost hand, but the user goal is also completed successfully.